nicdex/sreder/README.md

 * npm config set msvs_version 2015 (run as your user)

-This step can be skipped if you can already compile native nodejs modules on your computer. windows-build-tools is a helper package that will install all requirements for Windows, see [node-gyp](https://www.npmjs.com/package/node-gyp) for details
+This step can be skipped if you can already compile native nodejs modules on your computer. windows-build-tools is a helper package that will install all requirements for Windows, see [node-gyp](https://www.npmjs.com/package/node-gyp) and [windows-build-tools](https://www.npmjs.com/package/windows-build-tools) for details

 ### Linux